matthewtruty/Create-Column-Layouts-With-Sitefinity/README.md

 ####1.
 Include the Javascript in your project:
 Here are 3 easy ways you can include the JS in your Sitefinity project.
-  - **CDN:** Add this CDN script to your page template. `<script src="http://d35e7mkljnxl9p.cloudfront.net/sitefinity/createColumnLayout.1.0.min.js"></script>` NOTE: Make sure that jQuery is included before this script tag.
+  - **CDN:** Include this CDN script in your page template. `<script src="http://d35e7mkljnxl9p.cloudfront.net/sitefinity/createColumnLayout.1.0.min.js"></script>` NOTE: Make sure that jQuery is included before this script tag.
   - **Existing JS File:** Copy and paste the code from the [createColumnLayout.js](https://github.com/matthewtruty0093/Create-Column-Layouts-With-Sitefinity/blob/master/createColumnLayout.js) or [createColumnLayout.min.js](https://github.com/matthewtruty0093/Create-Column-Layouts-With-Sitefinity/blob/master/createColumnLayout.min.js) into your existing JS file used in your Sitefinity project.
   - **Embedded Resource:** Add [createColumnLayout.js](https://github.com/matthewtruty0093/Create-Column-Layouts-With-Sitefinity/blob/master/createColumnLayout.js) or [createColumnLayout.min.js](https://github.com/matthewtruty0093/Create-Column-Layouts-With-Sitefinity/blob/master/createColumnLayout.min.js) to your project and add an embedded resource link at the bottom of the widget template (widget template listed below). `<sf:JavaScriptEmbedControl runat="server" ID="CreateColumnScript" ScriptEmbedPosition="InPlace" Url="~/SomeFolderName/SomeSubFolderName/createColumnLayout.min.js"></sf:JavaScriptEmbedControl>`